We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 While this may enhance the appearance of a diamond with significant, noticeable inclusions, this method would diminish the overall quality if done only to remove a pinpoint.

-Additionally, many clarity-enhancement methods focus on removing dark inclusions, and because most pinpoints are white, this also makes it unnecessary.
+Additionally, many clarity-enhancement methods focus on removing dark inclusions, and because most pinpoints are transparent, it’s unnecessary.

 How do Pinpoints Compare to Other Inclusions?